qml.spin.fermi_hubbard

 • n_cells (List[int]) – Number of cells in each direction of the grid.

-• hopping (float or List[float] or List[math.array(float)]) – Hopping strength between neighbouring sites, it can be a number, a list of length equal to neighbour_order or a square matrix of size (num_spins, num_spins), where num_spins is the total number of spins.
+• hopping (float or tensor_like[float]) – Hopping strength between neighbouring sites.
+It can be a number, an array of length equal to neighbour_order or a square matrix of shape (num_spins, num_spins), where num_spins is the total number of spins.
 Default value is 1.0.

-• coulomb (float or List[float]) – Coulomb interaction between spins.
-It can be a constant or a list of length equal to number of spins.
+• coulomb (float or tensor_like[float]) – Coulomb interaction between spins.
+It can be a constant or an array of length equal to the number of spins.

-• boundary_condition (bool or list[bool]) – Defines boundary conditions for different lattice axes, default is False indicating open boundary condition.
+• boundary_condition (bool or list[bool]) – Specifies whether or not to enforce periodic boundary conditions for the different lattice axes.
+Default is False indicating open boundary condition.

 • neighbour_order (int) – Specifies the interaction level for neighbors within the lattice.
 Default is 1, indicating nearest neighbours.